 - Dental Implant: it is the best option to replace a permanent missing lateral incisor because implants are strong, durable, and aesthetic.

 - Dental bridge: it is a fixed prosthesis that is supported by the adjacent teeth.
 Bridges are less invasive than implants, but they cause damage to the adjacent teeth.
+Learn more about bridge types in dentistry.

 The dentist will assess the overall health of your child’s mouth before deciding what treatment will be provided.
+Read more about fake teeth for missing teeth.

 Hypodontia occurs when a tooth fails to develop in the mouth.
 This can be due to genetic, environmental factors, or a combination of both.
 Missing baby teeth lateral incisors is a rare condition.
 However, if your child’s lateral incisors are missing, visit your dentist to check whether the eruption is delayed or the child’s teeth failed to develop.